-Cucumber and gin have quite the affinity; the refreshing melon notes of the cucumber blend beautifully with the botanical notes of a delicious dry gin.
+Cucumber and gin have quite the affinity (try them together with mint in an eastside cocktail); the refreshing melon notes of the cucumber blend beautifully with the botanical notes of a delicious dry gin.
 For best results, peel the cucumber before you muddle it; this will make muddling easier and release more of cucumber's unique flavors.
 This is a martini meant to be served cold, as the crisp and refreshing notes sing when the drink is highly chilled.

 The Salad Days of Summer

 Whether served in a salad or a cocktail, cucumbers are the quintessential summer ingredient.
 When paired with aromatic gin, they evoke simple, sultry summer evenings spent on the porch with a cool drink and a summer breeze.